denn-s/SimCLR/README.md

 ## Config file

 This configuration can be used to evaluate the simclr based training of a ResNet model.
-The trained model can then be used to perform a linear evaluation, fine tuning and be exported to onnx.
+The trained model can then be used to perform a linear evaluation, fine tuning and be converted to onnx.

 ```yaml
 simclr: